areleu/vencopy/docs/software/flexEstimator.rst

 Calculation steps
 *************************

-1. The profile is calculated based on each drive profile which is a basic input into VencoPy.
+1. The profile is calculated based on each drive profile which is a basic input into venco.py.
 The individual drive profiles are scaled with the electric consumption given in the technical vehicle characteristics.
 If the battery capacity doesn't suffice for the trip distance, additional fuel demand is subtracted to only account for electricity consumption.